txano/kiro_feynman/QUICKSTART.md

 ## 🔧 Troubleshooting

-### Device not found in app?
+### Cannot connect to STORY_XXXXXX WiFi?
-- Check Bluetooth is enabled on phone
+- Make sure device is powered on and not already provisioned
-- Device is within 5 meters
+- The network is open (no password)
-- Look for exact device name in serial output
+- Look for exact AP name in serial output
+- Try forgetting the network and reconnecting

 ### WiFi connection fails?
 - Verify WiFi is 2.4GHz (not 5GHz)